Return to Koh Chang Beaches

 The southern Klong

-Using the pontoon bridge over the klong, you emerge at Lin’s Bungalows and then pass the beach bar restaurants, Pilot, Mandalay and Family (currently closed).
+Using the pontoon bridge over the klong, you emerge at Lin’s Bungalows and then pass the beach bar restaurants, Pilot, Mandalay and Family.
 Pilot Bar is the same owners as the Italian diner Babylon up on the temple street.
-Continue on still further and you reach the seaside entrances to The Dewa, Vayna Boutique and Emerald Cove.
+Continue on still further and you reach the seaside entrances to The Dewa, Vayna Boutique and once open in late 2024, Dinso Resort and Pool Villas (the completely overhauled Emerald Cove).

 The final three resorts of Klong Prao are, in sand order, The Splash, Magic Resort and Choc Dee Resort, the latter sitting on the southern headland and cliff.
 Magic Resort has a good well-priced seafood restaurant built out on stilts over the water and Summer SUP, a tiny beach bar with SUP hire, is squeezed in here too.

-From Choc Dee all the way back to Longstay Resort is a nice 10 to 15 minute stroll.
+From Choc Dee all the way back to Longstay Resort is a nice 15 minute stroll.

 The Roadside Central Area – Klong Prao Beach